The Bankrate promise

 Here’s why passive investing trumps active investing, and one hidden factor that keeps passive investors winning.

-What are active investing and passive investing?
+What is active investing?

 In contrast, passive investing is all about taking a long-term buy-and-hold approach, typically by buying an index fund.
 Passive investing using an index fund avoids the analysis of individual stocks and trading in and out of the market.
 The goal of these passive investors is to get the index’s return, rather than trying to outpace the index.

 - Beats most investors over time.
 Passive investors are trying to “be the market” instead of beat the market.
 They’d prefer to own the market through an index fund, and by definition they’ll receive the market’s return.
 For the S&P 500, that average annual return has been about 10 percent over long stretches.
 By owning an index fund, passive investors actually become what active traders try – and usually fail – to beat.

 - Easier to succeed at.
 Passive investing is much easier than active investing.
 If you invest in index funds, you don’t have to do the research, pick the individual stocks or do any of the other legwork.
 With low-fee mutual funds and exchange-traded funds now a reality, it’s easier than ever to be a passive investor, and it’s the approach recommended by legendary investor Warren Buffett.